wysher/strapi/docs/3.0.0-beta.x/tutorials/deliveroo-nuxt-tutorial.md

 ❯ Quickstart (recommended)
   Custom (manual settings)
 ```
-Quickstart (SQLite by default)

-Custom (SQLite, MySQL, MongoDB or Postgres), you choose

 Wait a few seconds until your project is up and running.
 Your web browser should be automatically open.
 If not, visit [http://localhost:1337/admin/](http://localhost:1337/admin/) for the next step.

-This is how to start Strapi server in case you stopped it
+**Note:** This is how to start Strapi server in case you stopped the running process
-d

 ```shell
 strapi develop
 ```

 ### Create your first User